arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/datasheet/datasheet.md

 ### Getting Started - IDE

 If you want to program your GIGA Display Shield while offline you need to install the Arduino® Desktop IDE **[1]**.
-A GIGA board is needed to use it.
+A GIGA R1 WiFi board is needed to use it.

 ### Getting Started - Arduino Web Editor